ryanallen/words-of-my-perfect-teacher/README.md

 **2. Very depraved**

 Some people lack any scrap of humanity, and their nature is so depraved that they are unable to improve their behavior.
 Even a genuine spiritual teacher would find it very difficult to set them on the noble path.
-As the sublime beings of the past said, "The abilities of a disciple can be shaped, but not hsi basic character."
+As the sublime beings of the past said, "The abilities of a disciple can be shaped, but not his basic character."

 **3. Uninterested in liberation from samsara or life's sufferings**